SheathedSharp/SheathedSharp/README.md

 </p>

 <!--Introduction -->
-I'm hiddenSharp429!
+I'm SheathedSharp!
 I'm a <b>Full-Stack Developer</b> :computer:, <b>Mobile App Developer</b> :iphone:, and <b>Machine Learning Enthusiast</b> :brain:, looking to solve <b>real-world problems</b> :earth_asia:.
 I'm passionate about creating software and tools to help people, exploring the frontiers of AI, and <b>building a community</b>.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day :pray:.
 <br>
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :blush:</em>